 Selfmade Candle was born.
 The stylish branding, continually evolving product lines, core sustainability values and chic website keep the clients coming back for more.
 After George Floyd’s murder, Ricki launched the limited edition Conscious candle and £5 from every purchase is donated to the Black Minds Matter UK Charity.
 “I feel proud to know something that I am making with my hands is helping to both support this movement and keep people’s spirits up.”

 The Spiced Girls candle making kits are online now a perfect gift for family, friends and you.

-Sincerely Nude is sexy, inclusive and empowering, ‘We believe in representing all women, we’re breaking stereotypes on shade at a time.’
+Sincerely Nude is sexy, inclusive, empowering, “We believe in representing all women, we’re breaking stereotypes on shade at a time.”
 The figure flaunting body-con dresses start from £39, there are crop tops, skirts, shorts and leggings in sizes Xs-2XL, the product shots and Instagram feed are utterly uplifting.

 *Checks online store.

 East London based Mary-Ann Msengi is 20-years-old.
-Amidst the global pandemic she launched her online womenswear business, Farai.
-Farai is a Shina word, from the Bantu language spoken in Zimbabwe and it means happiness – and the bold, colourful pieces are just that.
+Amidst the global pandemic she launched her online womenswear business, Farai which means happiness, from the Bantu language spoken in Zimbabwe – and the bold, colourful pieces are just that.

-In week two of launching the business, Kylie Jenner posted a picture of herself wearing the iconic Gaia dress (£89) and let’s just say, Mary-Ann hasn’t stopped since.
-She’s since been interviewed and featured in Vogue and the story made the morning news.
+In week two of launching the business, Kylie Jenner posted a picture of herself wearing the iconic Gaia dress (£89) and let’s just say, Mary-Ann hasn’t stopped since – making dresses, being interviewed by Vogue, making BBC news.

 Oh, how we love a (mega) success story.